MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-schedule-pipeline-job.md

 # [Studio UI](#tab/ui)

-On the **Basic settings** screen, define the following properties.
+To define a recurrence-based schedule, on the **Basic settings** screen, define the following properties.
 Only the **Name** property requires a unique entry.
 If you don't specify values for the other properties, the default schedule is a recurrence pattern that starts at schedule creation and runs every Monday through Friday at 4:00 PM UTC.

 :::image type="content" source="./media/how-to-schedule-pipeline-job/create-schedule-basic-settings.png" alt-text="Screenshot of schedule creation wizard showing the basic settings." lightbox= "./media/how-to-schedule-pipeline-job/create-schedule-basic-settings.png":::